 My name is Mr. Hosanee.
 I was born in Mauritius, a tropical island, located 1200 km East of Madagascar in the Indian Ocean.
 My native language is creole.
-I have taught grade 6 French for the past 27 years.
+I have taught grade 6 French for the past 28 years.
 During my spare time I enjoy reading, listening to music and surfing the web.
 As for sports, I enjoy playing soccer, volleyball and love to cycle, run, walk and ski both downhill and cross country.
 Not to forget, I love travelling.
-So far I have been to over 15 countries, of which I have been to Paris 8 times.
+So far I have been to over 15 countries, of which I have been to Paris 9 times including this past summer.

 The dodo bird became extinct on the island.